thephoeron/LLTHW/book/2-16-0-foreign-libs.md

 **Revision Note:** *This chapter needs a little work.*

-Like many other languages these days, Lisp allows you to call-out to libraries written in other languages, as if they were native Lisp code.
-But Lisp was one of the first languages to include this feature, and the term "Foreign Function Interface" was actually introduced specifically for this functionality in Common Lisp.
+Like many other languages these days, Lisp allows you to call foreign code libraries, compiled or otherwise, as if they were native code.
+Lisp was one of the first languages to include this feature, and the term "Foreign Function Interface" was introduced specifically for this functionality in Common Lisp.

-We've already seen some foreign libraries in action---such as `lispbuilder-sdl` in Chapter 2.12, and a few database libraries in Chapter 2.4.
+We have already seen some foreign libraries in action---such as `lispbuilder-sdl` in Chapter 2.12, and a few database libraries in Chapter 2.4.
 In this chapter we will be exploring a variety of foreign function interface libraries available in Quicklisp, so that you can get a feel for working with Lisp in a diverse ecosystem of code from many different sources---even Python libraries!

 * CL-COLLIDER, an interface to the SuperCollider algorithmic programming environment
 * CL+SSL, an interface to the OpenSSL library